Understanding the Detailed Floor Plan of a Residence: An In-Depth Analysis

 The first dimension is typically an overall dimension.
 So this is saying that it's right around 60 feet, 7 inches.
 The dimension line, I go to the slash right here.

-So the beginning dimension is going down here to the outside face of the framing of the building.
+So the beginning dimension is going down to here to the outside face of the framing of the building.
 Now, you notice that some of the walls are dark and some of them have little hash lines in them.
 The walls that are dark represent the wood framing for the building.

 All windows have window symbol numbers on them, and again, it's consistent throughout the building.